 Governmental and non-governmental plans are both deferred contribution plans, but they have many different rules, regulations, and responsibilities that come along with them.
 Let’s take a better look at the differences between these two types of 457(b) plans.

-See — we told you we wouldn’t leave you in the dark!
 There are a few key differences you need to be aware of when it comes to governmental and non-governmental 457(b) plans.
 Simply put, governmental plans are backed by the government, and non-governmental plans are backed by your employer.
-Non-governmental plans tend to carry more risk in general as the plan’s solvency hinges on the employer.
+Governmental 457(b) plans are generally viewed as less risky since they don’t rely on an individual business or company.

 - Funds can be rolled over into other accounts such as an IRA or 401(k) which can allow you more investment opportunities.